joarreola/HyperGarageSale/README.md

 Bugs:

-1- Can't get back to full list from a search result.

-2- In some cases, get an empty list in BrowesePostsActivity.
-Don't yet know the sequence.

-3- Get incorrect image on a search result.
-Appears to be from the pre-search row.

 Recent changes:

 1- Enabled synchronization in the disk-caching code.
 Though, need to figure out where mDiskCacheStarting is set to false.

+2- Added Full List button to get back to full list from a search result.

 TO DO: